 dunders:

-class represents a group of RNA families that share common ancestry or biological significance.
-It ensures unique identification of clans, prevents duplicates, and provides structured methods for managing RNA families (Family
+The Clan class represents a group of RNA families that share common ancestry or biological significance.
+It ensures unique identification of clans, prevents duplicates, and provides structured methods for managing RNA families (Family objects).

 Key Features